National insurance contributions (NICs)

 Capital gains tax (CGT)

-Carried interest and chargeable gains on residential property are subject to CGT rates of 28% (higher rate) and 18% (basic rate).
+Chargeable gains on UK residential property and carried interest are subject to CGT rates of 28% (higher rate) and 18% (basic rate).
 These rates apply to disposals made on or after 6 April 2016.

 There are a number of additional CGT exemptions available, depending on the type of transaction or the nature of the asset disposed of.
-For example, relief may be available on the disposal of an individual’s principal private residence (PPR).
+For example, relief may be available on the disposal of an individual’s main home (i.e. their principal private residence [PPR]).
 It may also be possible to defer gains on gifts of certain types of assets.

 In relation to shares, there are special rules for identifying shares disposed of from other shares of the same class held by the taxpayer.
 There are also special provisions that effectively prevent sale and short-term repurchasing of shares ('bed and breakfasting').

-For trustees and personal representatives of deceased persons, the normal rate will be a flat 20%.
-The annual exemption limit for certain trustees and personal representatives is also GBP 11,300 (2017/18).
-For most trustees, however, the annual exemption is half that of individuals (GBP 5,650 for 2017/18).
+For trustees and personal representatives of deceased persons, the normal rate of income tax is a flat 20%/7.5% for dividends.
+For most trustees, however, the annual exemption is half that of individuals.

 Taxation of gains on UK resident and UK domiciled individuals